pingbird/boxy/README.md

 ## About

-Boxy is designed to overcome the limitations of Flutter's built-in layout widgets, it provides utilities for flex, custom multi-child layouts, dynamic widget inflation, slivers, and more!
+Boxy is a Flutter package created to overcome the limitations of built-in layout widgets, it provides utilities for flex, custom multi-child layouts, dynamic widget inflation, slivers, and more!

+The package is ready for production use, it has excellent documentation, test coverage, and passes strict analysis.

+Check out the new wiki! https://boxy.wiki

 ## Flex layouts